As vaccinations lag, Italy's elderly again pay a price - WTMJ

 “We should have already finished with this,” Lorini told The Associated Press.

 Italy’s new premier, Mario Draghi, pledged during a visit to Bergamo on Thursday that the vaccine campaign would be accelerated.
-His remarks came as he inaugurated a park to honor Italy’s over 104,000 dead.
-Through early March, two-thirds of those deaths have been among those over 80.
+His remarks came as he inaugurated a park to honor the country’s more than 104,000 dead from the pandemic.
+As of early March, two-thirds of Italy’s virus-related deaths were among those over 80; the median age of Italy’s pandemic dead currently hovers over 80 after spiking to 85 last summer.

 “We are here to promise our elderly that it will never happen again that fragile people are not adequately helped and protected.
 Only like this will we respect those who have left us,” Draghi said on the anniversary of the first army convoy carrying the virus dead from Bergamo.